woodbine/SpendNetwork_dedupe/README.md

 The deduplicator has been trained using manual inputs of roughly 40 positive and negative matches from a 10k sample of usm3.
 Running on roughly 10k rows took me a few minutes.

 I did also run this on the entirety of usm3, which took several hours.
+The results for that are uploaded in the spendnetwork database: classification.usm3_clusters

 Testing so far implies that roughly 10% of usm3 will be clustered together.